There are a lot of lifters out there who have calluses on their hands.

 Just as much as calluses are useful but you do not want too much of it, the same applies to using chalk too.
 For the purposes of managing calluses, I recommend using block chalk over powder chalk balls and definitely avoid using liquid chalk.

-By using block chalk, you can fill in the gaps and cracks in your hands and the chalk will mould onto the knurling when you grip the bar.
+By using block or liquid chalk, you can fill in the gaps and cracks in your hands and the chalk will mould onto the knurling when you grip the bar.
 Block chalk does a better job than powder ball chalk at this.
 The problem with liquid chalk is that when it is applied and dries on your hand, the chalk left almost behaves like another layer of skin on top of your callus and makes your callus worse.

 5. Use lifting straps